kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_field_protocol/00_README.md

 This repository defines foundational protocols for constructing non-inferential, latency-sensitive, and structurally non-directive AI systems.

 > It is not a product.
-> It is not an SDK.
 > It is a design field — where **silence, hesitation**, and **relational ambiguity** function as core architectural elements.

 ---